Skip to content

 Does Catawba Valley Community College Drive Upward Mobility?
 Economic Mobility & Low-Income Outcomes

-Catawba Valley Community College is a measurable contributor to upward mobility: its mobility rate — the share of students who start in the bottom income quintile and climb to the top — is 0.57%, a more modest figure.
-Access is a real strength here: roughly 12% of students come from families in the bottom income quintile, a high share that gives low-income students a genuine foothold.
+Catawba Valley Community College is a measurable contributor to upward mobility.
+Its mobility rate, the share of students who start in the bottom income quintile and climb to the top, is 0.57%, a more modest figure.
+Access is a real strength here.
+Roughly 12% of students come from families in the bottom income quintile, a high share that gives low-income students a real foothold.
 Among bottom-quintile students who attend, roughly 4.7% go on to reach the top of the income ladder.
-The median family income of students sits near $63,800, a useful read on the campus's socioeconomic mix.
+The median family income of students sits near $63,800, a snapshot of the campus's socioeconomic mix.

 0.57%